intoli/exodus/tests/test-binaries/README.md

 ```

+## Linking

+There is a script in [./chroot/bin/ldd](./chroot/bin/ldd) that attempts to invoke the linker with library paths set in such a way that the results would be comparable to running in actual chroot.
+The purpose of this is so that these binaries can be transported across systems for testing.

 ## License

 Components of the [GNU C Library (glibc)](https://www.gnu.org/software/libc/) are in included in this subdirectory in a binary form for the purpose of testing dependency resolution.